Get Started With Your Computer at BC

 Make sure your computer is up-to-date with any Mac or Windows software updates released by Apple or Microsoft.
 You should automatically be prompted to update your computer.
 If you are not prompted, do the following:

-- Mac: From the Apple menu, select Software Update.
+- Mac OSX: From the Apple menu, select About this Mac, and then click Software Update.

-If you don't already have it, install Microsoft Office (Word, Excel, PowerPoint, and Outlook) for free from the Software Download site.
+If you don't already have it, install Microsoft Office (Word, Excel, PowerPoint, and Outlook) for no additional cost from the Software Download site.